mrageh/slow_factory_formatter/README.md

 ## Installation

-This gem is intended to be used on a Rails project and you will need to have FactoryGirl, RSpec version 3.4 or later and ActiveSupport version 3 or later in your project.
+This gem is intended to be used on a Rails project and you will need to have FactoryBot, RSpec version 3.4 or later and ActiveSupport version 3 or later in your project.

 To use this gem with a Rails project add this line to your Gemfile: